proofofjogi/zeusconnect/README.md

  * Debugger PIN: 116-705-899
 ```

-You can access it on your IP address, in this example it is 192.168.1.33:4204.
-You will be able to connect Zeus to your node using the Hex String or the QR code.
+You can access zeusconnect on your node IP address, in this example it is served at http://192.168.1.33:4204.
+You will be able to connect Zeus to your node using the hex string output.